Vonage/vonage-python-sdk/README.md

 ## Messages API

-The Messages API is an API that allows you to send messages via SMS, MMS, WhatsApp, Messenger and Viber.
+The Messages API is an API that allows you to send messages via SMS, MMS, RCS, WhatsApp, Messenger and Viber.
 Call the API from your Python code by passing a dict of parameters into the `client.messages.send_message()` method.

 It accepts JWT or API key/secret authentication.